Medidata Blog

 Enhancing Data Simulation & Augmentation With AI

 When recruiting patients and running a clinical trial, it’s ideal to enroll patients that represent the broader population to the closest extent possible.
 But this is not always feasible.
-Recruiting any patient to a clinical trial is challenging—achieving diversity and assembling a participant pool that accurately reflects real-world demographics poses additional hurdles.
+Recruiting any patient to a clinical trial is challenging—achieving diversity and assembling a patient pool that accurately reflects real-world demographics poses additional hurdles.
 Underrepresented demographics in clinical trials has been an ongoing problem (Tufts University, 2022).
-Without having an adequately diverse group of participants, organizations may be less likely to get their drug(s) approved, and the overall drug development process becomes slower or stops.
+Without having an adequately diverse group of patients, organizations may be less likely to get their drug(s) approved, and the overall drug development process becomes slower or stops.

 Synthetic clinical trial data, created using generative AI (gen AI), is a potential solution to some of the common problems in clinical trials.
 Companies in the life sciences industry can leverage gen AI and synthetic data to augment their existing datasets, letting them: